 However, you might not know how to approach the sale.
-After all, you probably are not a salesman, so you are not equipped with the skills you need to make as much money as possible.
-As a result, you may turn to RV consignment as a way to make as much money as you can.
+After all, you probably are not a salesman, so you aren’t equipped with the skills you need to make as much money as possible.
+Therefore, you may turn to RV consignment dealers as a way to get top dollar for your coach.

-It also means that you do not need to spend as much trying to make the sale.
+It also means that you don’t need to spend as much trying to make the sale.
 Instead, someone else will do all the work for you.
 So, you can sit back, relax, and make your money.

 What Is RV Consignment?

-Then once the sale has made, the person you hired will take a commission or percentage of the sale as payment.
-So, you will not get 100% of the sale, but if you hire the right person, you will profit more than you would if you did the job yourself.
+Then once the sale has been made, the person you hired will take a commission or percentage of the sale as payment.
+So, you won’t get 100% of the sale, but if you hire the right person, you’ll profit more than you would if you did the job yourself.

 How Does RV Consignment Work?

 When people choose to use RV consignment as a way to sell their RV, they could have several reasons.
-They could not want to go through the trouble of selling the RV themselves, or they might not be confident they could do a good job.
+They chose not to go through the trouble of selling the RV themselves or they might not be confident they could do a good job.